Holomorphic functional calculus and vector-valued Littlewood-Paley-Stein theory for semigroups: Examples

 A main task in the study of the vector-valued Littlewood-Paley-Stein theory would be the following

-\begin{problem} Determine the family of semigroups $\{T_t\}_{t>0}$ such that a Banach space $X$ is of Lusin type (resp. cotype) $q$ relative to $\{T_t\}_{t>0}$ or its subordinated Poisson semigroup $\{P_t\}_{t>0}$ iff $X$ is of martingale type (resp. cotype) $q$. \end{problem}
+\begin{problem} Determine the family of semigroups $\{T_t\}_{t>0}$ such that a Banach space $X$ is of Luzin type (resp. cotype) $q$ relative to $\{T_t\}_{t>0}$ or its subordinated Poisson semigroup $\{P_t\}_{t>0}$ iff $X$ is of martingale type (resp. cotype) $q$. \end{problem}